sshane/openpilot-archive/README.md

 - Tuning params:
   - `camera_offset` **`(live!)`**: Your camera offset to use in lane_planner.py.
 Helps fix lane hugging
   - `steer_ratio` **`(live!)`**: The steering ratio you want to use with openpilot.
 If you enter None, it will use the learned steer ratio from openpilot instead
   - `enable_long_derivative`: This enables derivative-based integral wind-down to help overshooting within the PID loop.
-Useful for Toyotas with pedals
+Useful for Toyotas with pedals or cars with bad long tuning
 - General fork params:
   - `alca_nudge_required`: Whether to wait for applied torque to the wheel (nudge) before making lane changes
   - `alca_min_speed`: The minimum speed allowed for an automatic lane change